Kindergarten Orientation FAQ

 Where will my child attend school?

-- Almost all students attend school at their neighborhood school based on the student’s home address or by request to a different school
+- Most students attend elementary school based on the student's home address.

 - On some occasions, students may attend a school other than their neighborhood school for one of the following reasons:

 - Special program needs of the student (the program needed for a student may not be at their neighborhood school)

 - Parent makes a formal transfer request for their child to attend a different school